Gamaliel Bradford (abolitionist)

-Gamaliel Bradford (1795–1839) was an American physician, the superintendent of Massachusetts General Hospital, and an abolitionist.
+Gamaliel Bradford (1795–1839) was an American medical doctor, the superintendent of Massachusetts General Hospital, and an abolitionist.

 Early life and education

 He was born in Boston on November 17, 1795, one of nine children of Captain Gamaliel Bradford and Elizabeth Hickling Bradford.
 At the age of 12 he spent nine months as a student in a Catholic seminary in Messina.
 He entered Harvard University in 1810 and was graduated in 1814.
 He was a member of Phi Beta Kappa society.

 While studying medicine, he worked as a private tutor and as an assistant teacher at the Boston Latin School.
 His studies were interrupted in 1818 by a life-threatening bout of typhus.
 In 1819 he went to the University of Edinburgh to complete his education, returning in the spring of 1820.

 Career

 From 1821 to 1827, Bradford practiced medicine in Boston and Cambridge, Massachusetts.
 In the mid-1820s he taught physiology.
 In 1827, he gave up practicing medicine and became the manager of a large South Boston brewery.
 He left the brewery in 1833, and a few months later was appointed Superintendent of Massachusetts General Hospital.